DFA-by-ndowkunda/bitmap-editor/README.md

 F X Y C - Fill the region R with the colour C. R is defined as: Pixel (X,Y) belongs to R. Any other pixel which is the same colour as (X,Y) and shares a common side with any pixel in R also belongs to this region.
 ```

+2. Handle errors gracefully for too many arguments, incorrect arguments, coordinates out of bounds, etc

-2. Write e2e tests to test your program works as expected from the command line.
+3. Write e2e tests to test your program works as expected from the command line.

-3. Publish your program as a node package to the NPM Registry
+4. Publish your program as a node package to the NPM Registry